civiform/docs/docs/user-manual/civiform-admin-guide/set-pre-screener.md

 When the applicant fills out the pre-screener, programs they may be eligible for are displayed to them based on their answers.
 To make the most use out of this feature, set [eligibility conditions](https://docs.civiform.us/user-manual/civiform-admin-guide/manage-eligibility) on the programs using questions that appear on both the pre-screener and the target program.

 For example, you may create a pre-screener with a question asking applicants for their date of birth.
-You may have program A that requires applicants to be over the age of 18 and program B that requires candidates to be under 18.
+You may have program A that requires applicants to be at least 18 years old and program B that requires candidates to be under 18.
 Set an eligibility condition for program A specifying that the applicant is eligible if 18 or over.
 Set the eligibility condition for program B to under 18.
 Then when the applicant fills out the pre-screener, either program A or B will be recommended to them based on their answer to the date of birth question.

 ## Creating a program and marking it as the pre-screener